 The location where the lawsuit will be filed could also affect whether a lawyer will accept your case or refer you to another firm.
 If your lawsuit will need to be filed in a different state, the lawyer may not be licensed to practice law in that state.
 Therefore, the lawyer will need to send you to someone who is licensed for that area.

-Have you been injured in an accident that was not your fault?
+Have you been injured in a crash that was not your fault?
 If so, contact Trial Lawyers for Justice today to schedule a consultation regarding your case.
-We don’t refer clients to other law firms—we represent them ourselves.
+We don’t refer clients to other law firms, we represent them ourselves.
 Our experienced personal injury attorneys will fight tirelessly to recover compensation for your medical expenses, lost wages, and pain and suffering.